edusouzaxx/english-public/02-Questions-to-be-answered.md

 ### 4. ❓ Why you want to leave your current position?

-> "I truly appreciate my current role and the stability it provides, especially given it's a public-private company accessed via a competitive exam.
-> The technological landscape is also extensive and challenging, offering many chances to learn, and I've certainly grown my knowledge there.
+> My current company has been an excellent place to work and, a fantastic environment for learning,  vast size and technological landscape.
+> I'm grateful for the opportunities I've had there; I feel valued, and I was recently promoted to Specialist.

+> I'm very proud to have been part of the team that created the container processing environment from scratch.
+This is a platform that Red Hat itself has recognized as one of the most mature globally.

-> On the other hand, prolonged stability can sometimes lead to professional stagnation.
-> Another aspect is that in an organization with significant government participation, career progression opportunities, particularly at senior levels, can sometimes be influenced by factors beyond pure merit or technical expertise.
+> On the other hand, with the government as a majority shareholder, long-term career progression can sometimes be influenced by non-technical factors.
+This is why I'm now exploring new market opportunities.

-> Therefore, I've decided to step beyond that stability.
-> I'm currently refreshing and acquiring new certifications and open to new market opportunities.
+> I'm also comfortable seeking new challenges now, as I've trained colleagues who are well-prepared to cover my role."

+> I believe this specific opportunity with J Safra Sarasin, aligns with my current career aspirations.
+Beyond that, I see it as a chance to build a brighter future for my family, especially my daughters, in a new environment.

+> "While my managers see my leaving as a loss for the team, as friends, they fully support this decision and opportunity.
+Their support is very important to me."

 ---

 ### 5. ❓ What would you say are your strengths and weaknesses ?

-> When I think about my strengths, the first one that comes to mind — and this was a significant part of my promotion feedback to Specialist — is **Reliability and a Sense of Ownership**.
-This means that if a mission or responsibility is entrusted to me, you can be confident I will give it my absolute best "

-> Beyond that, my deep **Technical Expertise** in DevOps, cloud technologies, and containerization, coupled with strong problem-solving abilities and a proactive initiative, are strengths I consistently leverage.

-> I'm also highly committed to **Continuous Learning** to stay current.
-I really enjoy learning new things in these kinds of environments.
-I like to learn on my own.
-For example, I maintain a subscription on the Udemy course platform so I can learn any new skill I need, whenever I want.
-I also like to get professional certifications to prove what I've learned."
+"Why should we hire you?" / "What makes you a good fit for this role?"

+> "I'd highlight three core strengths that I believe are particularly relevant.

+> First, **Trust and a Strong Sense of Ownership**.
+For me, trust is non-negotiable; it's the foundation of any relationship, professional or personal.This was the feedback I received from my manager on my last promotion to specialist .
+It means if you entrust me with a mission or a task, you can sleep peacefully.
+If something is my responsibility, it gets done, and done well.

+> "Second is a **Drive for continuous improvement and proactivity**.
+I'm 'restless' in a positive sense, always seeking to optimize, learn, and enhance.
+If work becomes routine, I'll find or ask for new challenges.
+I'm a regular user of learning platforms like Udemy, constantly self-studying."

+> Third, **Technical Knowledge and Problem Solving**.
+I believe there are often multiple paths to a solution, but the crucial part is identifying the optimal path.
+This means not only making it work, but designing it with security, availability, usability, and scalability in mind from the start.
+It’s about putting yourself in the shoes of the customer – whether internal or external – to ensure the best solution is delivered.

-> "Regarding my weaknesses, something I'm actively improving, and which has  become a passion, is communication and public speaking.
+> "Regarding my weaknesses, something I'm actively improving, and which has become a passion, is **communication and public speaking**.
 While I feel confident presenting technical details and discussing complex ideas in technical forums.
 But my goal now is to go further and be capable of transforming complex ideas into simple, but impactful messages for any audience.
 I see communication as a 'superpower,' and I'm convinced that honing this skill will take me to the next professional level."

+---

 ### 6. ❓ What is your experience with OpenShift?